-- a) Investigate the circumstances giving rise to the resignation of the external auditor, should this come about. - b) Ensure that the remuneration of the external auditor does not compromise its quality or independence. - c) Ensure that the company notifies any change of external auditor to the CNMV as a significant event, accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for the same. - d) Ensure that the external auditor has a yearly meeting with the board in full to inform it of the work undertaken and developments in the company's risk and accounting positions. - e) Ensure that the company and the external auditor adhere to current regulations on the provision of non-audit services, limits on the concentration of the auditor's business and, in general, other regulations on auditor independence.
+- a) Investigate the circumstances giving rise to the resignation of the external auditor, should this come about. - b) Ensure that the remuneration of the external auditor does not compromise its quality or independence. - c) Ensure that the company notifies any change of external auditor through the CNMV, accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for the same. - d) Ensure that the external auditor has a yearly meeting with the board in full to inform it of the work undertaken and developments in the company's risk and accounting positions.

+e) Ensure tha it the coi mpany a nd the ex ternal a auditor adhere to curre ent r egulations on the provision n of no n-audit services, limits on t he conc entratio n of the a uditor's s busine ess and, in gene ral, other regu lations on audite or inde ependen ce.